 • Oshawa

-Oshawa’s market activity held steady in May with 371 homes sold and 482 new listings hitting the market.
-The average sale price was $781,748, reflecting continued affordability relative to other Durham communities.
-With 3.3 months of inventory and homes spending an average of 19 days on the market, buyers had more room to explore their options.
+Oshawa’s market activity moderated in June with 144 homes sold and 278 new listings entering the market.
+The average sale price of $764,501 highlights the city’s continued affordability within Durham Region.
+With 4.3 months of inventory and an average of 21 days on market, buyers had increased negotiating power.
+Sellers, meanwhile, needed sharp pricing strategies to stay competitive in this shifting landscape.

 • Whitby